subygan/js_learn/_index.md

 date: 2022-11-06 6:37 am
 ---

-Javascript is a hodge podge of a bunch of tools and multiple implementations
+Javascript is a hodge podge of a bunch of tools and multiple implementations.
+And, I've been trying and failing to understand the language comprehensively for a while now.
+These are my attempts at learning the language from the ground up.